felangel/mason/README.md

     --version    Print the current version.

 Available commands:
-  get    Gets all bricks.
-  init   Initialize mason in the current directory. make   Generate code using an existing brick template. new    Creates a new brick template.
+  cache   Interact with mason cache get     Gets all bricks. init    Initialize mason in the current directory. make    Generate code using an existing brick template. new     Creates a new brick template.
 ```